Leeds Pharmacy Access to Self Care (ASC)

 Leeds Pharmacy Access to Self-Care (ASC) was previously known as Pharmacy First but was renamed following the launch of the national Pharmacy First Service in January 2024.

-Leeds Service Specification 2024/25
+Leeds ASC Service Specification 2026/27

-Leeds Consultation Form – August 2024
+ASC Consultation Form – March 2026

 Claims for this service are processed via PharmOutcomes.